mattermost/mattermost-developer-documentation/site/content/internal/sustained-engineering.md

 Team members on SET should pull tickets off the top of TO DO queue, work on them to completion and then pull another one off the TO DO queue.

-Discusson related to SET should occur in the [~Sustained Engineering](https://community.mattermost.com/core/channels/sustained-engineering) channel on https://community.mattermost.com.
+Discussion related to SET should occur in the [~Sustained Engineering](https://community.mattermost.com/core/channels/sustained-engineering) channel on https://community.mattermost.com.

 SET meets twice per week, after the Tuesday and Thursday triage meetings.
 During these meetings SET members should provide status updates and talk about any blockers that have been encountered.